 A real example of an information leak is provided in example 13 of Table 17 in \citet{patel_sense_2022}. \end{itemize}

 \textbf{CO2: Temporal inconsistency} \begin{itemize} \item \textbf{Description}: Temporal inconsistency is created when the temporal relation of events in the code and the relation inferable from the log file differ from each other.
-For example, a log entry might mistakenly indicate that a process was completed when it is was only started; also, due to concurrency, the order in which log entries are written in the log file could not reflect the real order of the corresponding (logged) actions.
-This issue is particularly problematic in a black-box situation, where the reader of a log file cannot access the source code and therefore cannot verify the order of logged events.
+For example, a log entry might mistakenly indicate that a process was completed when it is only started; also, due to concurrency, the order in which log entries are written in the log file could not reflect the real order of the corresponding (logged) actions.
+This issue is particularly problematic in a black-box situation, where the reader of a log file cannot access the source code and, therefore, cannot verify the order of logged events.

-\item \textbf{Causes}: ``Message madness'' (LS6) as language mistakes, particularly in verb tenses, within the message of a logging entry can create a misleading impression of the code’s execution.
-Additionally, missing log entries, i.e., symptoms of ``Logging lost in the wind'' (LS7), might make linking related log entries difficult and hence cause confusion interpreting the order of events in the log.
+\item \textbf{Causes}: ``Message madness'' (LS5) as language mistakes, particularly verb tenses, within the message of a logging entry can create a misleading impression of the code’s execution.
+Additionally, missing log entries, i.e., symptoms of ``Logging lost in the wind'' (LS6), might make linking related log entries difficult and hence cause confusion in interpreting the order of events in the log.
 The same logic applies to smell ``Undercover identifier'' (LS2).
-The ``Skeleton in the closet'' (LS10) smell an affects the overall quality of the logging code and hence makes creating such inconsistencies more likely.
+The ``Skeleton in the closet'' (LS9) smell affects the overall quality of the logging code and hence makes the creation of such inconsistencies more likely.

-\item \textbf{Implications}: Interpreting the log files is misleading, confusing, and more laborious. \item \textbf{References}: \citet{ding_temporal_2023} \item \textbf{Example}: The example is based on the logging code shown in Listing~\ref{lst:logging_code_example} and related to the log file shown in Figure~\ref{fig:example_log}.
+\item \textbf{Implications}: Interpreting log files is misleading, confusing, and more laborious. \item \textbf{References}: \citet{ding_temporal_2023} \item \textbf{Example}: The example is based on the logging code shown in Listing~\ref{lst:logging_code_example} and is related to the log file shown in Figure~\ref{fig:example_log}.
 The logging code at line~2 has the wrong tense as it is executed before trying to connect to the database.
-Consequently, based only on the line~1 of the log file, the connection is already made.
-This confuses the reader as the following log entries report a slow connection and failure to connect to the database, while in reality, the connection was never established, and the system had stopped trying to connect.
+Consequently, based only on line~1 of the log file, the connection is already made.
+This confuses the reader, as the following log entries report a slow connection and failure to connect to the database, while, in reality, the connection was never established, and the system had stopped trying to connect.

 Logging code:

 Log file:

 Additional examples of temporal inconsistencies are presented in ~\citet{ding_temporal_2023}. \end{itemize}